samuelmgaines/ranking-algorithm/README.md

 ### Competitor Filtering

-You may optionally restrict the ranking to a subset of competitors—for example, only FBS teams, or only teams in a particular league.
+You may optionally restrict the ranking to a subset of competitors—for example, only FBS teams, or only teams in a particular conference.

 To do this, create a file containing a JSON array of competitor names: